How are our Sim Games are Different to other Sim Games Available

 Again, within a marketing cohort, there are people who are quite numbers based and there are students who prefer graphs and dashboards.

-Our Sim Games are Free
+Our Base Sim Game is Free

 The only proviso is that you use these Sim Games for your own classes and you do not copy and share or distribute the game in any way outside of your student cohort.